osu-eesc/cms-docs/user-guide/docs/special-roles.md

   - **Topic**: Shows in the “Browse All Resources” page for the specified topic(s).
   - **Program**: If the specified participant-based program has added a “Program Tagged Content List” section to one of its pages, it will show up there.

-Counties and Programs can add questions to a page by adding a “featured content” section.
+Counties and Programs can feature questions in page sections (for example, a "Featured Content" section).

 ## EESC News and Public Issues Team